Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 *   EC50: concentration of the inducer to reach half the maximal in vivo induction effect (Dimension: concentration)

 In an induction, EMax ranges from 0 (=no induction) to infinity.
 A value of 1 means that the effect is twice the effect without induction.
-Modelling of suppressed de novo synthesis (suppression) (as seen for example in some cytokines) is also possible with PKSim using the induction specification of a compound.
+Modelling of suppressed de novo synthesis (suppression) (for example in some cytokines) is also possible with PKSim using the induction specification of a compound.
 In a suppression, EMax ranges from 0 (=no suppression) to -1 (full suppression, no synthesis anymore).

 If the reaction of the enzyme Ex and the substrate Sj follows a Michaelis-Menten kinetics, the rate of the enzyme Ex degradation/production and the substrate Sj degradation are given by:

-## Multiple Inhibitors - Equations used by PK-Sim®‌
+## Multiple Inhibitors : Equations Used by PK-Sim®‌

 The enzyme turnover for Enzyme X in the presence of n competitive (CI), m uncompetitive (UI), o non-competitive (NI), p mixed-type inhibitors (MI), q mechanism-based enzyme inactivators/time dependent inactivators (TDI) and r inducers (IND) is given by: